gatienc/emoji2vec_pytorch/README.md

 # emoji2vec with PyTorch
-PyTorch implementation of [emoji2vec: Learning Emoji Representations from their Description](https://arxiv.org/pdf/1609.08359.pdf) by Ben Eisner, Tim Rocktäschel, Isabelle Augenstein, Matko Bošnjak, and Sebastian Riedel.
-Please check out the original tensorflow implementation [here](https://github.com/uclmr/emoji2vec).
+Fork of the PyTorch implementation of
 ## Note
 This repo constitutes of an update from the work of Piotr Wiercinski, many thanks to him for his work.
-The original repo can be found [here](https://github.com/pwiercinski/emoji2vec_pytorch)
+The original repo can be found [here](https://github.com/pwiercinski/emoji2vec_pytorch).
+[emoji2vec: Learning Emoji Representations from their Description](https://arxiv.org/pdf/1609.08359.pdf) by Ben Eisner, Tim Rocktäschel, Isabelle Augenstein, Matko Bošnjak, and Sebastian Riedel.
+Please check out the original tensorflow implementation [here](https://github.com/uclmr/emoji2vec).

 Updated to work with the latest version of gensim (4.0.0) and some other little deprecated functions. added the TSN-E algorithm to visualize the emoji vectors in 2D space.
 Currently working on implementing the 3D TSN-E algorithm to visualize the emoji vectors in 3D space.